What you’ll learn

 To stay in the game, authentically inclusive beauty brands must cater to a rainbow of identities, bodies, voices, and experiences.
 The new status quo: celebrate all forms of beauty, not just the mainstream ideal.

-In this article, we caught up with our CEO, Christina Lyon, to explore the latest trends in diversity, mistakes to dodge along the way, and 7 beauty brands blazing the trail.
+In this article, we caught up with our CEO, Christina Lyon, to explore the latest trending topics in diversity, mistakes to dodge along the way, and 7 beauty brands blazing the trail.

 Why does inclusion and diversity in beauty brand marketing matter more than ever?